 Why Does My Furnace Make Weird Noises?

 Is your furnace making strange sounds?
 Do you have a sneaking suspicion that something’s wrong or seems to be “off” with your HVAC equipment?
+You may need to schedule an HVAC service.
 In general, it’s wise to trust your senses and call an HVAC technician at the first bump in the night that comes from your heater.

 What are the most commonly reported weird furnace noises, and what do they indicate?
 See if yours is on our list below.
 Sometimes, you can troubleshoot issues without the help of a technician.
 Other times, you may want to contact a service provider right away.